 The person the most liable to screw up your retirement portfolio is you

-This may not be obvious, but people are their worst enemy for investing.
-Emotions are a very bad instinct for investing.
-People will sell because they are afraid of possible loss.
+This fact may not be obvious, but people are their worst enemy for investing.
+Emotions are a terrible instinct for investing.
+People will sell because they are afraid of a possible loss.
 And people will often invest in something because they have seen extraordinary returns in the last months or years.
-But most of the time, that will be a bad decision.
+But most of the time, that will be a wrong decision.
 You should not trust your emotions for making investing decisions.

 Do not trust the financial industry

 The financial services industry wants to make you poor and stupid